macsecurity/laptop/README.md

 is up, just start typing the first few letters of the app you are looking for, and once it appears, press `return` to launch it.

-In your Terminal window, copy and paste one of the commands below, then press `return`.
+In your Terminal window, choose **ONE** of the options below, and copy and paste the command, then press `return`.

 #### The recommended default installation for most people